JackedPeep/IAmEmployable/aminoAcid_hydrophobicity_window_GUI/SDP.md

 ## Phase 3: Implementation

 TODO: Write encountered problems you ran into while implementing your code, and what parts of your code seem to be the weakest.

+I ran into a confusion on how the hydrophobicity plot works.
+To concor this we did some reaserch on the Doolittle plots.

 ## Phase 4: Testing & Debugging